fieldtrip/website/development/project/code_review.md

 Listed in order of priority these would be

 - Organize the tests directory with subdirectories that follow the modularity of the main directory structure.
 This will help in getting a better view of what is, and what is not tested.
 Later, it will make it possible to test if indeed specific modules are self-contained (see also the section on self-contained modules later in this document).

 - Update the runtime and memory usage information inside the tests, and apply overhead calculations on the outside.
 Currently overhead is included in each test’s info.
-Because the tests are executed with https://github.com/fieldtrip/dashboard/blob/master/schedule-batch.sh every night, and the cluster scheduler/monitor will kill jobs that exceed requested resources (i.e. run too long), currently the requested time and memory are over-allocated.
+Because the tests are executed with <https://github.com/fieldtrip/dashboard/blob/master/schedule-batch.sh> every night, and the cluster scheduler/monitor will kill jobs that exceed requested resources (i.e. run too long), currently the requested time and memory are over-allocated.
 For a test that takes 1 second, 10 minutes are requested.
 For a test that takes 1 hour, 2 hours are requested.
 This also shows from a small sample run where tests were running in under a minute, whereas the test stated a runtime of 10 minutes.
 Consider using the runtime (as reported by the matlab unittest framework) and memory usage (see memory profiling, peak memory) as reported by matlab, instead of also including the Matlab startup time and memory use.
 The Matlab startup time is not relevant when running multiple tests in a single Matlab session.
 The Matlab memory use will be different for each Matlab version and can also depend on installed toolboxes and apps.
 Both the startup time and extra memory can easily be added later to the test runtime and memory if needed.
 For example for the submission bash script, it would be better if this over allocation of time and memory were done in the script, rather than in the specification in the m-file header.

 - Add GitHub actions to run a large subset of the tests on pull requests.
 A developer will typically only test on one Matlab version, and not run all possible tests.
 To give additional quick feedback on the quality of the pull request, add GitHub actions to run on a pull request.
 The actions can include both the latest Matlab, and the earliest supported (or for now available as GitHub action: 2020a) Matlab.
 To have the actions finish faster, multiple different subsets of tests can be run in parallel.
 The runner utility can be updated to provide the test results in a format which can be parsed by github.

 - Add GitHub actions to run a large subset of the tests on Octave.
 Matlab users will probably not test Octave compatibility, whereas Fieldtrip does want to be compatible with Octave.
-A possibly useful GitHub action for this effort is https://github.com/joergbrech/moxunit- action.
+A possibly useful GitHub action for this effort is <https://github.com/joergbrech/moxunit-action>.
 Not all matlab unittest framework features are directly compatible with Octave testing, so this will require code additions as well, or possibly the current contrib/MOxUnit_fieldtrip within Fieldtrip already has most of what is needed.

-- Add GitHub actions (triggerable or automatic) that run all nondata tests, if the default on- pull-request action does not include them all.
+- Add GitHub actions (triggerable or automatic) that run all nondata tests, if the default on-pull-request action does not include them all.

 - Add GitHub action (triggerable or automatic) that runs all the public-data tests.
 This would need to include an action step to download the required data, and possibly code changes for the tests to be able to find the data.

 - Consider updating the dependencies information.
 This information is aimed at listing the public API functions used, not at giving a full dependency tree.
 It should be quite possible to parse the output of a profiler session around a test (added e.g. through a trigger in the runner) and retrieve the public API functions that are touched by the test.
 This can then be used to update the dependencies information.

 - Consider updating the fieldtrip/dashboard repository to use the wrapper and runner.

 ### 3.2.
 Code organization